MohamedLamineAllal/laravel-mix-glob/README.md

 MixGlob laverage chokidar for files watch.
 If you add a file that the glob match (while it's running).
 Webpack will be completly restarted for you.
 The old process is killed and a new one start.

 ## How mix glob work
+laravel-mix-glob first inherit all the functions form laravel mix.
+It laverage globs to match files.
+Then it will loop through the matched files.
+And execute the laravel-mix functions file by file.
+So it wrap upon laravel-mix.
+Automate using the globs all the file by file functions call, that you should do otherwise.
+In plus to that.
+It have files watchers.
+That watch using the same globs.
+If a file that match a glob is added.
+Webpack will automaticly be restarted so it take the new file in.
+This apply for every used function.
+And too there is the mapping, the base directory option and the specifier which all were explained.

 ## Watching and process quiting
 You need to know that after you add a file and webpack get restarted.
 Quiting the process will require a little manoeuvre.
 Either by you closing the console.
 Or you can click ENTER (May be several times), you will then get a message to tell you to type the character `c` several times.
 This will quit the process correctly (as there is more then one involve).